oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 The values for the `Protocol` field are managed by the Internet Assigned Numbers Authority (IANA); this model does not include an explicit enumeration of the IANA-assigned values.
-The model makes the meaning and use of the DSCP and ECN fields clearer by definiting associated enumerations, as illustrated in Figure 3-ipv4-enums.
+The model makes the meaning and use of the DSCP and ECN fields clearer by definiting associated enumerations, as illustrated in Figure 3-12.

-###### Figure 3-ipv4-enums
+###### Figure 3-12 IPv4 Packet Header Enumerations

 ```
 Diff-Svcs-Code-Point = Enumerated       // Differentiated Services Code Point, 6 bits